 |Due to overcrowding in Lake Stevens School District’s schools, new enrollment for the 2016-17 school year is limited to those students who live within the school district boundaries.
 This means that new non-resident variances for students—including kindergarten—may not be approved.
 This may impact non-resident students who are already attending LSSD schools.
 (Remember, these students need to reapply annually, no later than June 1 of each year, in order to be considered for re-admission.)|

 TYPES OF VARIANCES:

 In-District Transfer Request (Lake Stevens School to Lake Stevens School)

 If you live within the boundaries of one Lake Stevens school, but want your student to attend a different Lake Stevens school, please complete an In-District Transfer Request Application.
 Area Transfer Request forms are available at any Lake Stevens School or the receptionist located at the Educational Service Center.
 They can also be downloaded from the District's webpage under School Board Policy 5011.F.
-Please return the completed form to the Superintendent's Office for a decision.
+Please return the completed form to the Business Office for a decision.
 Full details of procedures for acceptance and denial are listed in School Board Policy 5011 and under WAC 392-137-195.

 Non-Resident Variance (Other school district to Lake Stevens School)

-If you live outside Lake Stevens Schools and want to attend a Lake Stevens school, you must go to your home district’s administrative office and fill out their Non-Resident Release form (out-of-district variance).
-Your home district must sign this form before it is returned to the Superintendent's Office for a decision.
+If you live outside Lake Stevens Schools boundaries and want to attend a Lake Stevens school, you must go to your home district’s administrative office and fill out their Non-Resident Release form (out-of-district variance).
+Your home district must sign this form before it is returned to the Business Office for a decision.
 Full details of procedures for acceptance and denial are listed in School Board- Policy 5020 and under WAC 392-137-195.

-Additional Information Needed:
+Additional Information Needed for consideration: